redis/redis-doc/topics/data-types-intro.md

 Redis keys
 ---

-Before getting in to the different kinds of values supported by Redis, it should be pointed out that keys are not binary safe strings in Redis.
-Key strings should not contain a space or a newline character.
-For instance "foo" or "123456789" or "foo\_bar" are valid keys, while "hello world" or "hello\n" are not.

-Actually there is nothing inside the Redis internals preventing the use of binary keys, it's just a matter of protocol, and actually the new protocol introduced with Redis 1.2 (1.2 betas are 1.1.x) in order to implement commands like MSET, is totally binary safe.
-Still for now consider this as an hard limit as the database is only tested with "normal" keys.
+Redis keys are binary safe, this means that you can use any binary sequence as a key, from a string like "foo" to the content of a JPEG file.
+The empty string is also a valid key.

 A few other rules about keys:

 * Too long keys are not a good idea, for instance a key of 1024 bytes is not a good idea not only memory-wise, but also because the lookup of the key in the dataset may require several costly key-comparisons.
-* Too short keys are not a good idea.
-There is no point in writing "u:1000:pwd" as key if you can write instead "user:1000:password", the latter is more readable and the added space is very little compared to the space used by the key object itself.
+* Too short keys are often not a good idea.
+There is little point in writing "u:1000:pwd" as key if you can write instead "user:1000:password", the latter is more readable and the added space is little compared to the space used by the key object itself and the value object.
+However it is not possible to deny that short keys will consume a bit less memory.
 * Try to stick with a schema.
 For instance "object-type:id:field" can be a nice idea, like in "user:1000:password".
 I like to use dots for multi-words fields, like in "comment:1234:reply.to".